 Golf course superintendent honored for advocacy efforts, advancement of association priority issues and congressional outreach

 Lawrence, Kan.
-(Aug.
-18, 2020) – Gregory Pheneger, director of golf course management at John’s Island Club in Vero Beach, Fla., has been named the 2020 Q1 Grassroots Ambassador Leadership Award winner from the Golf Course Superintendents Association of America (GCSAA).
+(Nov.
+16, 2021) David H. Robinson, certified golf course superintendent (CGCS) and senior director of golf grounds at Marriott Golf in Ocoee, Fla., has been named a Grassroots Ambassador Leadership Award winner from the Golf Course Superintendents Association of America (GCSAA).

-The GAL Award is part of the GCSAA Grassroots Ambassadors program, which matches superintendents with members of Congress to build strong relationships between them.
-More than 431 GCSAA members currently serve as ambassadors.
+The GAL Award is part of the Grassroots Ambassador program, which matches superintendents with members of Congress to build strong relationships between them.
+More than 470 GCSAA members currently serve as ambassadors.

 A 27-year member of GCSAA, Robinson has been heavily involved in the golf industry over the years and had a long-held interest in the legislative process, so becoming a Grassroots Ambassador was a natural fit.
 He joined the Grassroots Ambassadors program in April 2017 to give back to the industry and share his story as a superintendent.